 Full details are in the recipe card below, but here are the basics:

 Start by peeling your squash and scooping out the seeds.
 You can discard those or keep for another use (they’re delicious roasted, especially for a snack or over a salad).

-Then, cut butternut squash into cubes, toss with a little oil, salt, pepper and pumpkin pie spice.
+Then cut the butternut squash into cubes, toss with a little oil, salt, pepper and pumpkin pie spice.

-Spread those chunks of butternut squash out onto a large sheet pan, with lots of room around ’em, so they roast versus ‘sweat’.
+Spread those chunks of butternut squash out onto a large sheet pan, with lots of room around them, so they roast up nicely.

-After turning halfway through, roast a little more and then, when they’re done, they’ll look golden, caramelized and simply delicious!
+After turning halfway through, roast a little more.
+When they’re done, they’ll look golden, caramelized and simply delicious!